-Equity funds: Two funds as of December 31, 2023 and 2022.
-One fund invests in Indian shares and the other fund invests in emerging market small cap equities.
+Equity funds: Two funds as of December 31, 2024 and 2023.
+In 2024 both funds invest in emerging market equities.
+In 2023, one fund invested in Indian shares and the other fund invested in emerging market small cap equities.

-Fixed income funds: One fund as of December 31, 2023 and 2022.
+Fixed income funds: One fund as of December 31, 2024 and 2023.
 The fund invests in U.S. dollar-denominated high-yield bonds.

-Hedge funds: Six funds as of December 31, 2023 and five as of 2022.
-Four hedge funds in 2023 and three in 2022 invest in a select group of underlying managers that implement different alternative investment strategies and invest in a variety of markets through limited partnerships, limited liability companies, and other investment entities.
+Hedge funds: Six funds as of December 31, 2024 and 2023.
+Four hedge funds in 2024 and 2023 invest in a select group of underlying managers that implement different alternative investment strategies and invest in a variety of markets through limited partnerships, limited liability companies, and other investment entities.
 One hedge fund invests in or sells short securities, typically of fixed income securities and employs a long-short credit strategy.
 One hedge fund writes collateralized put options on the S&P 500 Index.

-Private markets funds: Fourteen funds as of December 31, 2023 and fifteen funds as of December 31, 2022.
+Private markets funds: Fifteen funds as of December 31, 2024 and fourteen funds as of December 31, 2023.
 The private markets funds comprise limited partnership interests in equity or debt securities of privately held companies.
 Private markets funds are not eligible for redemption.

-Real estate funds: Eight funds as of December 31, 2023 and 2022.
-The real estate funds comprise core, value-add, and opportunistic real estate funds.
+Real estate funds: Eight funds as of December 31, 2024 and 2023.
+The real estate funds comprise core, value-added, and opportunistic real estate funds.
 Real estate funds that are closed-end funds, six out of the eight real estate funds, are not eligible for redemption.
 The remaining two funds are open-ended funds with 30 days and 45 days notice for redemption, subject to a redemption gate exercised at the discretion of the manager.

-Real asset infrastructure funds: One fund as of December 31, 2023 and 2022.
+Real asset infrastructure funds: One fund as of December 31, 2024 and one as of 2023.
 The infrastructure fund is a core fund with 45 days' notice for redemptions.